 Walk of Stars

-Though we’re half a country away from the Hollywood Walk of Fame, in 2001, Starlight Theatre proudly introduced its own Walk of Stars.
+Though we’re half a country away from the Hollywood Walk of Fame, in 2001, Starlight proudly introduced its own Walk of Stars.
 Each night of our Broadway performances, you can see our Stars recognized with permanent markers throughout the theatre.

 Walk of Stars